• infobot@lakesoffire.org

 You are responsible for the welfare of minors in your care.
 It’s your responsibility to determine how much of it your li’l burners are exposed to.

-Failing to adequately supervise minors in your care is your fastest ticket out of Lakes of Fire, as you will be immediately ejected without exception or recourse.
+Failing to supervise minors in your care adequately is your fastest ticket out of Lakes of Fire, as you will be immediately ejected without exception or recourse.

 Let your kids know in advance about the kind of things that they will or might see and hear.
 Nudity, iconoclastic art, sexuality, rude language, cultural commentary, and weird behavior are all a part of any Burn.
 Talk to them about common-sense safety – advise them to be cautious about getting too close to aggressive art, destructive robots, moving vehicles, and playing in ash heaps or burn scars.

-Babies cannot consent to the bangin’ tunes at a sound camp – you may want to consider earplugs or noise blocking earmuffs if you’re going to be hanging out by the fat stacks.
+Babies cannot consent to the bangin’ tunes at a sound camp – you may want to consider earplugs or noise-blocking earmuffs if you’re going to be hanging out by the fat stacks.

 Fire Performance Safety